close

 Words: 1261|Pages: 3|7 min read

-Democracy is a concept with a variety of potential meanings, and it is not simple to grasp or define (Rusell J.Dolton, 2007).
+Democracy is a concept with a variety of potential meanings, and it is not simple to grasp or define (Dalton, 2007).
 Democracy is by far the most challenging form of government - both for politicians and for the people.
-The term democracy comes from the Greek language and means “rule by the (simple) people”.
-(John Stuart Mill, 1859 p.7) Democracy is a political form of government in which governing power is derived from the people, either by direct referendum (direct democracy) or by means of elected representatives of the people (representative democracy).
+The term democracy comes from the Greek language and means “rule by the (simple) people” (Mill, 1859, p.7).
+Democracy is a political form of government in which governing power is derived from the people, either by direct referendum (direct democracy) or by means of elected representatives of the people (representative democracy).
 In a direct democracy, all citizens, without the intermediary of elected or appointed officials, can participate in making public decisions.
 Such a system is clearly only practical with relatively small numbers of people--in a community organization or tribal council.
 Ancient Athens, the world’s first democracy, managed to practice direct democracy with an assembly that may have numbered as many as 5,000 to 6,000 persons--perhaps the maximum number that can physically gather in one place and practice direct democracy.
 Today, the most common form of democracy, whether for a town of 50,000 or nations of 50 million, is representative democracy, in which citizens elect officials to make political decisions, formulate laws, and administer programs for the public good.
 In the name of the people, such officials can deliberate on complex public issues in a thoughtful and systematic manner that requires an investment of time and energy that is often impractical for the vast majority of private citizens.

 Democracy is more than a set of constitutional rules and procedures that determine how a government functions.
 In a democracy, government is only one element coexisting in a social fabric of many and varied institutions, political parties, organizations, and associations.
 This diversity is called pluralism, and it assumes that the many organized groups and institutions in a democratic society do not depend upon government for their existence, legitimacy, or authority.
 Thousands of private organizations operate in a democratic society, some local, some national.
 Many of them serve a mediating role between individuals and the complex social and governmental institutions of which they are a part, filling roles not given to the government and offering individuals opportunities to exercise their rights and responsibilities as citizens of a democracy.
 These groups represent the interests of their members in a variety of ways--by supporting candidates for public office, debating issues, and trying to influence policy decisions.
 Through such groups, individuals have an avenue for meaningful participation both in government and in their own communities.
-The examples are many and varied: charitable organizations and churches, environmental and neighbourhood groups, business associations and labour unions.
+The examples are many and varied: charitable organizations and churches, environmental and neighbourhood groups, business associations, and labour unions.
+In an authoritarian society, virtually all such organizations would be controlled, licensed, watched, or otherwise accountable to the government.
+In a democracy, the powers of the government are, by law, clearly defined and sharply limited.
+As a result, private organizations are free of government control; on the contrary, many of them lobby the government and seek to hold it accountable for its actions.
+Other groups, concerned with the arts, the practice of religious faith, scholarly research, or other interests, may choose to have little or no contact with the government at all.

-The pillars of democracy
+The Pillars of Democracy

 • Sovereignty of the people.